TinyTapeout/tinytapeout_www/content/guides/template-gds/_index.md

 __Common Pitfalls__:

-- The seting of permissions to publish pages.
+- The setting of permissions to publish pages.

    - Fix: Refer and follow the [steps to enable](#enable-github-actions) the pages.